+This is a hardware reset.

+Hardware, halt using Breakpoint (1) After reset, J-Link continuously tries to halt the CPU using a breakpoint.
+Typically, this halts the CPU shortly after reset; the CPU can in most systems execute some instructions before it is halted.
+This is a hardware reset.
+Hardware, halt at 0 (4) Halts the processor by placing a breakpoint at the address zero.
+Note that this is not supported by all ARM microcontrollers.
+This is a hardware reset.
+Hardware, halt using DBGRQ (5) After reset, J-Link continuously tries to halt the CPU using DBGRQ.
+Typically, this halts the CPU shortly after reset; the CPU can in most systems execute some instructions before it is halted.
+This is a hardware reset.
+Software (-) Sets PC to the program entry address.
 This is a software reset.

-Software, Analog devices (2)

-Uses a reset sequence specific for the Analog Devices ADuC7xxx family.
-This strategy is only available if you have selected such a device from the Device drop-down list on the General Options>Target page.
+Software, Analog devices (2) Uses a reset sequence specific for the Analog Devices ADuC7xxx family.
+This strategy is only available if you have selected such a device from the Device drop-down list on the General Options&gt;Target page.
 This is a software reset.

-Hardware, NXP LPC (9)

-This strategy is only available if you have selected such a device from the Device drop-down list on the General
+Hardware, NXP LPC (9) This strategy is only available if you have selected such a device from the Device drop-down list on the General Options&gt;Target page.

-Options>Target page.

 This is a hardware reset specific to NXP LPC devices.

-Hardware, Atmel AT91SAM7 (8)

-This strategy is only available if you have selected such a device from the Device drop-down list on the General family.
+Hardware, Atmel AT91SAM7 (8) This strategy is only available if you have selected such a device from the Device drop-down list on the General Options&gt;Target page.
+This is a hardware reset specific for the Atmel AT91SAM7 family.
+F 1.11.1

-Options>Target page.

-This is a hardware reset specific for the Atmel AT91SAM7